 The Robot Restaurant is sensory overload.
 It is not real Japan.
 Instead, it is the Japan tourists imagine in their wildest fantasies.
 It is the Japan that is crazy and exotic and impossibly foreign, a psychedelic theme park.
 I can say this now: I’ve never done drugs, but I’ve been to the Robot Restaurant.

 Here are More Activities at Robot Restaurant

-Visit the Shinjuku Robot Restaurant for the craziest, flashiest, gaudiest show of your life!
-Robots, lasers, dancers, and only-in-Japan madness – book now for up to 38% off your entry e-ticket and 1 drink.
-Front row seats bookable only with Voyagin!
+Visit Robot Restaurant Shinjuku for the show of your life – dazzling lasers, crazy decor, robots, dancers, and only-in-Japan madness.
+Book now for up to 34% off the ticket and a free gift!
+Front row seats also bookable only with Voyagin.
 Book it - Voyagin